matgrioni/betacode/README.rst

 Usage
 ~~~~~

 Note that in all examples, strings are unicode encoded.
+Input can be in
+upper or lower case.
+The official definition from TLG uses only
+uppercase, but many resources, such as the Perseus catalog, are encoded
+in lowercase.

 Betacode to unicode
 ^^^^^^^^^^^^^^^^^^^